GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 30: Which adset had the highest cpc last week?

 **Answer**:
-> Last week, AdSet 2 - Lead Gen - B2B had the highest CPC at $0.54, which is right at the workspace average of $0.47.
-So, it's definitely your worst performer in terms of cost efficiency.
-It might be worth looking into how to bring that down!
+> Last week, the ad set with the highest CPC was $0.47, which is right on par with the workspace average.
+In comparison, AdSet 1 - Brand Awareness was your top performer at just $0.42, so it looks like there's some room for improvement!

 **DSL**:
 ```json